A Generalized Newton Method for Subgradient Systems: Introduction and Overview

 Section~\ref{sec:newtonC11} presents a generalized Newton algorithm to solve the gradient equations \eqref{gra} with functions $\ph$ of class ${\cal C}^{1,1}$ according to the iteration procedure \eqref{newtonC11}.
 The main result of this section establishes a local {\em superlinear convergence} of iterates \eqref{newtonC11} to a designated solution $\ox$ of \eqref{gra} under the semismoothness$^*$ of the gradient mapping $\nabla\ph$ at $\ox$ and under merely its {\em metric regularity} around this point.
 Even in the case of tilt-stable local minimizers of $\ph$, the obtained result improves the one from Mordukhovich and Sarabi \cite{BorisEbrahim}.
 We also compare the new algorithm with some other generalized Newton methods and show, in particular, that our algorithm is well-defined and exhibits a superlinear convergence of iterates when the semismooth Newton algorithm cannot be even constructed.

-Section~\ref{sec:prox} is the culmination of the paper.
-It describes and justifies a new Newton-type algorithm to solve the subgradient inclusions \eqref{subgra-inc} for {\em prox-regular} and subdifferentially continuous functions $\ph\colon\R^n\to\oR$ that is based on the iteration procedure in \eqref{subgra-prox}.
-Note that such an extended-real-valued framework of $\ph$ incorporates problems of {\em constrained optimization} for which inclusion \eqref{subgra-inc} provides a necessary condition for local minimizers.
+Section~\ref{sec:prox} {and Section~\ref{sec:Newcomposite}} are the culmination of the paper.
+They describe and justify new Newton-type algorithms to solve the subgradient inclusions \eqref{subgra-inc}, where $\varphi\colon\R^n\to\oR$ is a {\em prox-regular} function, and where $\varphi\colon\R^n\to\oR$ is the cost function of the {\em composite optimization problem} \eqref{nocvcomposite}, respectively.
+Note that both these extended-real-valued frameworks of $\ph$ incorporates problems of {\em constrained optimization} for which inclusion \eqref{subgra-inc} provides a necessary condition for local minimizers.
 The results obtained here justifies a constructive and well-defined algorithm, with a verifiable choice of the starting point, that superlinearly converges to the solution $\ox$ of \eqref{subgra-inc} under about the same assumptions as in Section~\ref{sec:newtonC11}, but being now addressed to $\partial\ph$ instead of $\nabla\ph$.
-In fact, the proofs of the main results in this section are based on the reduction to the ${\cal C}^{1,1}$ case by using Moreau envelopes and the machinery of variational analysis taken from Rockafellar and Wets \cite{Rockafellar98}.
+In fact, the proofs of the main results in this section are based on the reduction to the ${\cal C}^{1,1}$ case by using Moreau envelopes, {forward-backward envelopes}, and the machinery of variational analysis taken from Mordukhovich \cite{Mor18} and Rockafellar and Wets \cite{Rockafellar98}.

-In Section~\ref{lasso} we develop applications of the Newton-type algorithm of Section~\ref{sec:prox} to solving a major class of {\em Lasso problems} with the complete calculation of all the algorithm parameters in terms of the given problem data and presenting an example of the numerical implementation.
+In Section~\ref{lasso} we present applications of the developed Newton-type algorithms to solving some nonsmooth, convex and nonconvex {\em regularized least square problems}, where we completely calculate all the algorithm parameters in terms of the given problem data.

 The concluding Section~\ref{conc} summarizes the major contributions of the paper and discusses some topics of the future research.
-Our notation is standard in variational analysis and optimization and can be found in the aforementioned books.
+Our notation is standard in variational analysis and optimization and can be found in the aforementioned books \cite{Mor18} and \cite{Rockafellar98}.
 Recall that $\mathbb{B}_r(\bar{x}):=\big\{x\in\R^n\;\big|\;\|x-\bar{x}\|\le r\big\}$ stands for the closed ball with center $\bar{x}$ and radius $r>0$.